bithium/ansible-role-rails_app/README.md

 Dependencies
 ------------

-This role depends on Bithium's lighttpd and postgresql roles.
+This role depends on Bithium's lighttpd role.

 Example Playbook
 ----------------